 movies

-The 12 best cosy murder mysteries you need to watch right now.
+The 14 best cosy murder mysteries to watch after The Thursday Murder Club.

 Ask any horror movie fanatic and they'll tell you, they're living in a golden age of cinema.
 There's no shortage of horror movies on the horizon, and they're dropping nightmarish trailers left, right, and centre.

-Cosy murder mysteries are often "whodunit" style films, TV shows and books where a crime is investigated, duh, and there's certainly some intriguing mystery… but you're very rarely left sitting there like "oh my god I'm scared."
+Cosy murders are "whodunit" style films, TV shows and books where a mystery is investigated… but you're very rarely left sitting there like "oh my god I'm scared."
 You're usually more like, "hehe."

 ADVERTISEMENT